 While digging much deeper into bioenergetics is beyond the scope of this article, I will close out this section with the critical distinction that it’s the aerobic energy system that drives recovery during rests and it plays a crucial supporting role for anaerobic energy production as long as you can keep blood flowing through the working muscles (i.e. not gripping any given small hold for more than a second or two).
 Therefore, climbing such a steep, strenuous, and unrelenting route as Silence undoubtedly demands a high climbing-specific VO2max (maximum oxygen utilization).
 Climbing research has documented VO2peak of between 40 – 50 ml/kg/min on steep, difficult climbing in a lab setting…and so I speculate that Adam consumed oxygen beyond these levels, perhaps as high as 55 or 60 ml/kg/min?
 (Listen to Eric speculate further on this topic in his Podcast #20.)
 The bottom line: Hard steep climbing demands that you possess super-strong anaerobic and aerobic energy systems.

 P.S.
-You can learn more about bioenergetics and energy systems training in the 3rd edition of Training for Climbing.
+You can learn more about bioenergetics and energy systems training in the 3rd edition of Training for Climbing and by listening to the series of five in-depth podcasts on the art of the science of elite training.

 Copyright © 2018 Eric J. Hörst | All Rights Reserved.